🏠 Home

 This part introduces three widely used techniques for efficient inference in LLMs: KV cache, quantization, and efficient decoding.

-KV cache is used during the autoregressive generation, which stores the value and key for the previously generated tokens.
-Recall that the attention weight is computed as \(qK^T\), where \(q \in \mathcal{R}^{1\times d}\) is the query for the current token and \(K \in \mathcal{R}^{t \times d}\) is the key for the current and previous tokens.
-The KV cache stores the key and value for the previous tokens, such that they only need to be calculated once. $$ q_t = E_tW_{Q}, k_t = E_tW_{K}, V_t = E_tW_{V}, K = [k_{1:t-1},k_t], V = [v_{1:t-1},v_t], o = \text{softmax}(q_tK^T)V,$$ where \(o \in \mathcal{R}^{1 \times d}\).
-When implementing the KV cache, we can use a dictionary to store the \(K\) and \(V\) and update it in the forward function of the model class.
+KV cache is used during autoregressive generation; it stores the key and value for the previously generated tokens.
+Recall that the attention weights are computed as \(qK^T\), where \(q \in \mathbb{R}^{1\times d}\) is the query for the current token and \(K \in \mathbb{R}^{t \times d}\) contains the keys for the current and previous tokens.
+The KV cache stores the key and value for the previous tokens, so that they only need to be calculated once. $$ q_t = E_tW_{Q},\ k_t = E_tW_{K},\ v_t = E_tW_{V},\ K = [k_{1:t-1};\,k_t],\ V = [v_{1:t-1};\,v_t],\ o = \text{softmax}(q_t K^T)\,V,$$ where \(o \in \mathbb{R}^{1 \times d}\).
+When implementing the KV cache, we can use a dictionary to store \(K\) and \(V\) and update it in the forward function of the model class.

 Quantization is the process of reducing the precision of the model weights and activations, which can reduce the memory and computation cost.
 The default precision is 32-bit floating point, which can be reduced to 16-bit floating point or even 8-bit integer.
-Quantization: \( \text{round}(\frac{x}{s})+z\), \(s=\frac{x_{max}-x_{min}}{q_{max}-q_{min}}\), \(z=\frac{q_{min}-x_{min}}{s}\), Dequantization: \(x = s(q-z)\).
-The quantization process can be done during the training (Quantization-aware training) or after the training (post-training quantization).
+Quantization: \(q = \text{round}(x/s) + z\), where \(s = \frac{x_{\max}-x_{\min}}{q_{\max}-q_{\min}}\) and \(z = q_{\min} - \text{round}(x_{\min}/s)\).
+Dequantization: \(x = s(q-z)\).
+Quantization can be done during training (quantization-aware training) or after training (post-training quantization).

 The most common efficient decoding method is speculative decoding.
 When conducting inference for a target model, it uses a small model to generate the candidates for next token and uses the target model to verify the candidates.
 The process is called drafting and verification.
 Drafting with a small model can be faster than directly generating from the large model and the verification can be done in parallel.
 This survey has a comprehensive summary of different drafting and verification techniques.
 Setting a length limit for the generated tokens is also a common practice to reduce the computation cost.
-Recent work proposes diffusion LLMs, which leverage the diffusion process for autoregressive generation and has been shown very efficient.
+Recent work proposes diffusion LLMs, which leverage the diffusion process for autoregressive generation and have been shown to be very efficient.

 @article{guo2024mlbasis,